 National Centre of Competence in Research

-The NCCR North-South is one of 27 National Centres of Competence in Research implemented by the Swiss National Science Foundation.
-Additional support is provided by the Swiss Agency for Development and Cooperation. >> More
+The NCCR North-South was one of 27 National Centres of Competence in Research implemented by the Swiss National Science Foundation.
+Additional support was provided by the Swiss Agency for Development and Cooperation. >> More

-Research partnerships with the global South – A paradigm shift for Swiss research policy and development cooperation?
+Research partnerships with the global South

 Press release (German / PDF 129 KB)